csbl/ratcon1/README.md

 # Ratcon1 database
 Code availability for the manuscript titled "Reconciled rat and human metabolic networks for comparative toxicogenomics analyses and biomarker predictions" by Blais *et al*.

+The article is now published and available at http://www.nature.com/articles/ncomms14250

 ## Simulating metabolic tasks with *iRno* and *iHsa*

 ### blais_check_tasks.m